C. A. Parsons and Company: History

+In April 1959, the Nuclear Research Centre was established at Heaton to support the development of nuclear power stations in Britain.
+It soon expanded its operations to masers, magnetoplasmadynamics, superconductivity and solid-state physics, and following the Cuban Missile Crisis it was transformed in December 1962 into a contract research organization called the International Research and Development Company Ltd. Lord Fleck was appointed as chairman and Monty Finniston (the initiator of IRDC) as the managing director.
+Based at a six-acre site within two miles of Newcastle's city centre, it served the needs of industry and government agencies at home and abroad.

-Nuclear power stations using Parsons steam turbines include Bradwell, Calder Hall, Dungeness, Heysham 2 and Oldbury in England and Chapelcross and Hunterston in Scotland.
+Nuclear power stations using Parsons steam turbines in the 1950s, 1960s and 1970s included Bradwell, Calder Hall, Dungeness, Heysham 2 and Oldbury in England and Chapelcross and Hunterston in Scotland.

-Parsons took over the turbine and generator factories in Errith and Witton of the General Electric Company in the 1960s.
+Parsons took over the turbine and generator factories in Erith and Witton of the General Electric Company in the 1960s.
 The company merged with A. Reyrolle & Company to form Reyrolle Parsons in 1968.

-In 1977 Reyrolle Parsons merged with Clarke Chapman to form Northern Engineering Industries, which itself was acquired by Rolls-Royce in 1989.
+Following the appointment of James Woodeson as chairman in 1974, Reyrolle Parsons merged with Clarke Chapman to form Northern Engineering Industries in 1977.
+Northern Engineering Industries was acquired by Rolls-Royce in 1989.

 The company survives today as part of Siemens Energy after Siemens acquired the business from Rolls-Royce in 1997.
 The Heaton Works site was renamed as the CA Parsons Works in honour of its founder.
 In the 2000s the operations at the Heaton works were severely cut to focus mainly on the servicing side of the business, concentrating manufacturing operations at the company's factories in Mülheim and Budapest.

 Preserved turbines

 Parsons turbines are on display in several museums in the UK, and across the world.
 These include the Discovery Museum in Newcastle, the Science Museum in London, and the Electric Power and Historical Museum, in Yokohama, Japan.